TatianaTylosky/mentor-material/mentor-field-guide.md

 **Before Your First Session**
 Prior to meeting with a student for the first time, please take a few steps to ensure you’re ready to be the best mentor they could have hoped for.
 These steps include:

-+An email sent before the session that introduces you, a bit of your work, and asks the student if they have any questions ahead of your initial meeting
++ An email sent before the session that introduces you, a bit of your work, and asks the student if they have any questions ahead of your initial meeting

-+Checking to make sure your video chat platform is working.
++ Checking to make sure your video chat platform is working.
 Be sure to check both the camera and the microphone!

-+Familiarizing yourself with the curriculum
++ Familiarizing yourself with the curriculum

-+As a mentor, we don’t expect you to read every word of every course you’re mentoring.
++ As a mentor, we don’t expect you to read every word of every course you’re mentoring.
 However, it is important to take a look at the concepts and goals introduced at each step during the course.
 Please take some time to understand what’s being asked of your students so you can be in the best position to anticipate their questions or pain points.

-+Preparing clarifying questions
++ Preparing clarifying questions

-+Whether or not the student has specific questions for you, you should have a list of questions prepared for your student.
++ Whether or not the student has specific questions for you, you should have a list of questions prepared for your student.
 These questions should be comprehension checks for material covered in the first several lessons of the course.

-+Getting online at least 5 minutes before your session.
++ Getting online at least 5 minutes before your session.

 **During Your First Session**